-Uranium intake rates and intakes of associated trace contaminants are reported in Table 4-2.
-Calculation of the intake rates is presented in ORAUT (2014).
+Intake rates for uranium and intakes of associated trace contaminants and Th are reported in Table 4-2.
+Calculation of the intake rates is presented in ORAUT (2015).

-4.4.3 Radon Air Concentrations and Intake Estimates, 1989 to 2012
+4.4.3 RADON AIR CONCENTRATIONS AND INTAKE ESTIMATES, 1989 TO 2012

 Radon was monitored as a separate component of the air pathway at FMPC.
 FMPC used alpha-track radon detectors in weatherproof housings to determine radon concentrations in the environment (Environmental Report Dugan et al. 1990, p.
 87).
 From 1989 to 1998, there were alpha-track radon detectors at each of the locations.
-Alpha track monitoring ended in 1998.
+Alpha-track monitoring ended in 1998.
 An alpha-track radon detector is a passive, long-term device for integrating radon concentrations in air by permanently recording the tracks of alpha particles from radon and its decay products.
-The detectors are changed quarterly and sent to the supplier for analysis.
-At year's end, the averages of the four quarterly concentrations were computed and documented in the site's annual environmental reports.
+The detectors were changed quarterly and sent to the supplier for analysis.
+At the end of the year, the averages of the four quarterly concentrations were computed and documented in the site's annual environmental reports.
 Beginning in 1999, the radon monitoring continued through the radon continuous monitoring program using alpha scintillation monitoring cells.
 These cells allowed the air to continuously diffuse into the detector cell through a foam barrier, without the aid of a pump, and radon and its progeny would alpha-decay in the cell and be measured by the scintillator.
 The system was used until radon monitoring at the site was discontinued in 2008.
 These data were analyzed using the method in ORAUT-PROC-0031 (ORAUT 2012) to develop intakes to workers, which are presented in Table 4-2.